-A barrage of blizzards have dumped snow across swaths of the U.S. and Europe during the past two winters, creating a winter wonderland and giving millions of people the white Christmas of their dreams.
-But once all that snow and ice piles up to a certain point, many of those dreams can quickly turn into nightmares.
+Brutal blizzards have dumped snow across swaths of the United States in recent winters, blanketing millions of Americans in a dreamy winter wonderland.
+But once snow and ice accumulate to a certain point, dreams can quickly turn into nightmares.

 Snow has long served as a symbol for winter itself, embodying the season's quiet, peaceful aura while accumulating into more entertaining piles than anything produced by rain or sleet.
 But it's also responsible for hundreds of deaths each year in the U.S., and can virtually shut down civilization, as it showed during 1993's "Storm of the Century."

-But what exactly is this white stuff, which can range from slush to fluff to powder?
+But what is this white stuff, which can range from slush to fluff to powder?
 How does it form?
 And what makes it so beguiling?
-Read on, and see the infographic above, for a deeper look at how Mother Nature channels her fury into flurries.
+Read on for a deeper look at how Mother Nature channels her fury into flurries.

 How snow forms

-The trick to starting a snowstorm is "atmospheric lift," which basically refers to anything that causes warm, moist air to rise from Earth's surface into the sky, where it forms a cloud.
+The trick to starting a snowstorm is "atmospheric lift," which refers to anything that causes warm, moist air to rise from Earth's surface into the sky, where it forms a cloud.
 This often occurs when two air masses collide — forcing the warmer air on top of the colder "dome" — but it can also happen when warm air simply slides up the side of a mountain.
-In another common process, known as "lake-effect snow," a mass of cold, dry air moves over a lake, creating temperature instability that pushes the lake's warm water vapor upward.
+In another common process, known as "lake effect snow," a mass of cold, dry air moves over a lake, creating temperature instability that pushes warm water vapor upward.

-Storm clouds tend to billow upward as they develop, gradually towering into colder and colder regions of the sky.
-Most clouds are still made of liquid water droplets, even during frigid winters, but they will eventually start sporadically freezing once they drop below about 14 degrees Fahrenheit.
+Storm clouds tend to billow up as they grow, towering into colder and colder regions of the sky.
+Most clouds are still made of liquid water droplets, even during frigid winters, but they'll eventually begin freezing once they drop below about 14 degrees Fahrenheit.
 Individual cloud droplets solidify one by one into ice particles, which may then attract other water vapor and droplets toward their surface.
-This leads to tiny but fast-growing "snow crystals," which suddenly fall downward once they become heavy enough.
+This leads to tiny but fast-growing "snow crystals," which suddenly fall once they become heavy enough.